GHSVS-de/plg_system_characterscounterghsvs/README.md

 #### The idea regarding migration is

-- Install and configure the plugin in Joomla 3.
+- Install, activate(!) and configure the plugin in Joomla 3.
 [See Quick guide](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes).
 - Perform the Joomla 3-4 migration.
 - All data entered in Joomla 3 is still visible in the backend afterwards.
 So you have the possibility to edit, shorten or copy-paste them somewhere ... whatever suits your workflow.
 Freedom of choice...
 - For example, protect `meta descriptions` in Joomla 4 from being destructively truncated if they were created longer than 160 characters in Joomla 3.